Ryan Watts (footballer): Brentford

 Watts began his career as a youth at Brentford.
 He was the leading appearance maker and joint-leading scorer for the U17 team during the 2003–04 season.
 Watts was part of the Brentford youth team which beat Arsenal in the third round of the 2004–05 FA Youth Cup.
 He scored in extra time to level the score at 2–2 and send the tie to penalties.
 Watts' first involvement with the first team came on 7 May 2005, when he was named as a substitute in a youthful squad for the final League One game of the 2004–05 regular season at home to Hull City.
 The then-16-year-old Watts made his senior debut after 78 minutes of the 2–1 win, as a substitute for Matt Harrold.
 He failed to feature during Brentford's unsuccessful playoff campaign.

 Watts made his first appearance of the 2005–06 season in a 5–0 League Cup defeat at Cheltenham Town on 23 August 2005, as a substitute for Paul Brooker after 74 minutes.
 He made another appearance in a Football League Trophy first round shootout defeat to Oxford United on 18 October, as a substitute for George Moleski (who in turn had replaced Eddie Hutchinson during the first half) during extra time.
 Watts was not called into the first team again and was released in June 2006.
 He made three first team appearances during his time at Griffin Park.

 Non-League football

 After two unsuccessful trials at Championship club Ipswich Town, Watts appeared sparingly for Isthmian League Premier Division and Conference South clubs AFC Wimbledon and Sutton United during the first half of the 2006–07 season.
-Watts transferred to Isthmian League Premier Division club Carshalton Athletic in January 2007 and made 39 appearances, scoring one goal, before transferring to Isthmian League Premier Division club Harrow Borough on 25 August 2008.He had a successful 2008–09 season and was voted the club's Player's Player Of The Season and Supporters' Player Of The Year.
+Watts transferred to Isthmian League Premier Division club Carshalton Athletic in January 2007 and made 39 appearances, scoring one goal.
+He transferred to Isthmian League Premier Division club Harrow Borough in August 2008.
+He had a successful 2008–09 season and was voted the club's Player's Player Of The Season and Supporters' Player Of The Year.
 In the 2010–11 season, Watts played in Harrow's 2–0 FA Cup first round defeat to Chesterfield and suffered heartbreak as the club lost to Tonbridge Angels in the playoff semi-finals.
 By the time of his departure in August 2011, Watts had made 108 appearances and scored 9 goals.